AntonioDehesa/tilop/README.md

 ### Today's progress:

 Continued the Python for CV course.
 Almost finished it, so no point in going back to other activites until i finish it.
+lesson: optical flow

+## Day 43: March 17 2021
+### Today's progress:

+Once again, continued with the Python for CV course. this lesson was about meanshift and camshift.
+But at the end, the instructor
+explains that that is not the best way to track an object, so... tomorrow i will check the API lesson

 <!---
 ## Day x
 ### Today's progress: